beroset/opendss-fncs/README.md

     docker.io/library/debian         buster-slim   e5aad4204d00   2 weeks ago      72.5 MB
     docker.io/library/debian         buster        3de0e2c97e5c   2 weeks ago      119 MB

 If you want to conserve space on your hard drive, all of the images except for the most recent one (`localhost/beroset/opendss-fncs`) could be removed.
-Alternatively, only the largest two, with tags of `<none>` could be deleted, returning about 2.5GB of disk space.
+Alternatively, only the largest two, with tags of `<none>` could be deleted, returning about 2.5 GB of disk space.
 The only difference between the `/beroset/opendss` and `/beroset/opendss-fncs` images is that the latter also includes FNCS.
 That is, everything that `/beroset/opendss` can do can also be done with `/beroset/opendss-fncs`, so for maximum flexibility, one could always use the fncs version.

 However, if you are planning to modify the containter files and rebuild the images, it may be helpful to leave the large intermediate images in place to speed the rebuild process.